 Most iterative algorithms applicable to our discussion can be successfully implemented if we can perform the two key operations with the matrix $A$:

-where for $A \in \mathbb{R}^{m \times n}$, $x \in \mathbb{R}^n$ and $y \in \mathbb{R}^m$.
-We now discuss a technique to do these operations approximately, using a smaller matrix derived from $A$ by means of wavelet compression \cite{DaubechiesWaveletsI,har-etal:wavelets}.
-Wavelets provide a multiresolution approach to signal analysis, capturing long and short term wavelength parts of a signal, and wavelet based transformations can be performed efficiently \cite{Akansu:1992:MSD:573878,swe:spie95}.
-In our application, our matrix rows have features which are well represented by wavelets.
-To motivate this approach, consider wavelet compression applied to a synthetic Geophysical model (or any typical vectorized image).
+where $A \in \mathbb{R}^{m \times n}$, $x \in \mathbb{R}^n$ and $y \in \mathbb{R}^m$.
+We now discuss a technique to perform these operations approximately, using a smaller matrix derived from $A$ by means of wavelet compression \cite{DaubechiesWaveletsI,har-etal:wavelets}.
+Wavelets provide a multi-resolution approach to signal analysis, capturing the fine and coarse scale parts of a signal, and wavelet transforms can be performed efficiently \cite{Akansu:1992:MSD:573878,swe:spie95}.
+In our application, the matrix rows have features which are well represented by wavelets.
+To motivate this approach, consider wavelet compression applied to a geophysical model (or any typical vectorized image).
 We compare the original model $x$ (in row vector form) to the inverse transform of the thresholded wavelet transformed model based on the relation:

 where $W$ and $W^{-1}$ represent the forward and inverse wavelet transforms \cite{YvesMeyerWaveletsandAlgs} and the thresholding operation $\Thr(\cdot)$ retains a certain percentage of the largest coefficients (by absolute value) of its input vector.
 The transpose operations assure that we are applying the transforms to column vectors, in view of their representation as matrices $W$ and $W^{-1}$.
-The above relation assumes that row vector $x$ is wavelet compressible.
-This is not necessarily the case for arbitrary $x$.
-However, in the case of the application we consider here, the vectors are Geophysical kernels representing a sensitivity of the observable (usually a phase or a delay) with respect to the intrinsic velocity as a function of space \cite{GJI:GJI426}.
+Relation \eqref{eq:wavelet_approx_for_x} holds when the row vector $x$ is wavelet compressible.
+This is not necessarily the case for arbitrary $x$, yet does hold in many situations.
+For example, in the case of the application we allude to in this paper, the vectors are geophysical kernels representing a sensitivity of the observable (usually a phase or a delay) with respect to the intrinsic velocity as a function of space \cite{GJI:GJI426}.
 These kernels arise from integral equations and are generally smooth, and have been observed by us to be compressible by imposing a threshold on the wavelet coefficients.
 Many different kinds of thresholding functions exist.
 For our purposes, we simply use the hard thresholding function: